Remembering Ian Hale, 1950-2017

-When I entered the Wynne Prize in eighth grade, we didn’t have the budget to ship my painting to the Art Gallery of NSW, so Mr. Hale and I carried the thing to Fairfield Station, rode the hour-long train with it, and delivered it from St. James Station to the gallery.
+When I entered the Wynne Prize in eighth grade, we didn’t have the budget to ship my painting to the Art Gallery of NSW, so Mr. Hale and I carried the thing to Fairfield Station, rode the hour-long train with it, and delivered the bulky painting from St. James Station to the gallery.

 That same year, I told Mr. Hale I didn’t know how to get a foot in the door at Dolly Magazine, which was, at the time, my dream employer.
 He said, “Why don’t you paint their editor for the Archibald Prize?”

 So I wrote a letter to the then- editor, Virginia Knight, asking if she’d sit for me.
 She said yes.
 A month later, Mr. Hale accompanied me to ACP where I met Virginia and photographed and sketched her.
-Two years later, I entered her portrait into the Archibald Prize and got an internship out of it (and after a week there, I realized I did not want to work at Dolly Magazine).
+Two years later, I entered her portrait into the Archibald Prize and got an internship out of it.

 Look, I never won anything in any of the art competitions I entered.
 I was never even a finalist.
 I just wasn’t that good a painter.
 But it was never about the art.
 At least, not really.
 It was about ambition, the willingness to give something a go, not doubting yourself, because what did I have to lose?